The Changes in the Big Beautiful Bill to Medicare and the Opportunities for Agents

 Opportunity for Agents

-• Increase outreach to primary care physicians in your markets, finding opportunities to partner with them in community outreach programs and patient education about the Medicare program.
+• Increase outreach to primary care physicians in your markets by identifying opportunities to partner with them on community outreach programs and patient education on the Medicare program.

 • Emphasize your positive experience and thoughts about Medicare, letting physicians know your partnership is positive and has the potential to grow to each of your benefits.